pantheon-systems/documentation/source/content/multizone-failover.md

 ### Using Pantheon Search on Sites With Multizone Failover

 Pantheon Search requires additional considerations when used on sites with Multizone Failover.
-In its default state, if a site with Pantheon Search and Multizone Failover fails over to the backup, Solr will not automatically rebuild the search index.
-In that case:
+Solr will not automatically rebuild the search index for sites using Pantheon Search and Multizone Failover.
+You will need to:

-1. Pantheon will need to manually re-provision your Solr instance.
-In the case of failover, file a support ticket requesting that the support engineers re-provision Solr for you.
+1. Create a support ticket requesting that Pantheon manually re-provision Solr for you if your site fails over.

 <Alert title="Note"  type="info" >